pieterlexis/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 dnsdist works in essence like any other loadbalancer:

-It receives packets on one or several addresses it listens on, it then determines whether it will process this packet based on the :doc:`advanced/acl`, should be packet be processed, dnsdist attempts to match any of the configured rules in order and when one matches, the associated action is performed.
+It receives packets on one or several addresses it listens on, and determines whether it will process this packet based on the :doc:`advanced/acl`.
+Should the packet be processed, dnsdist attempts to match any of the configured rules in order and when one matches, the associated action is performed.

 These rule and action combinations are considered policies.